chriswmartin/text/Public/the-beginning.md

 # The Beginning

 Hello, world!
-Publishing from Obsidian.
+Publishing from Obsidian using the Obisidian-Git plugin.